-From inception to September 30, 2015, we have funded our operations primarily through equity offerings, issuances of debt, borrowings under our secured debt financing arrangements and revenues earned primarily from the sale of ethanol and related products.
-For the nine months ended September 30, 2015, we incurred a consolidated net loss of \$28.2 million, and had an accumulated deficit of \$331.5 million at September 30, 2015.
+Since inception, we have funded our operations primarily through equity offerings, issuances of debt, borrowings under our secured debt financing arrangements and revenues earned primarily from the sale of ethanol and related products.
+For the nine months ended September 30, 2015, we incurred a consolidated net loss of \$28.2 million and had an accumulated deficit of \$331.5 million at September 30, 2015.
 During the nine months ended September 30, 2015, we recorded approximately \$22.8 million of revenue associated primarily with sales of ethanol and related products.
 Our cash and cash equivalents at September 30, 2015 totaled approximately \$16.2 million which is primarily being used for the following: (i) operating activities at our Agri-Energy Facility; (ii) operating activities at our corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with the Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; and (v) debt service obligations.

-In addition, we are planning approximately \$5.0 million of capital expenditures at the Agri-Energy Facility expected to be deployed over the next two quarters.
-These capital improvements are primarily designed to decrease the cost of production for isobutanol by bringing "in-house" parts of the process that have previously been performed by third parties.
-Key equipment to be installed at the Agri-Energy Facility includes a distillation system to purify isobutanol on-site, an addition to our seed train to allow us to optimize the production of yeast on-site and a stainless steel fermenter to replace one of the existing carbon steel fermenters that has reached the end of its useful life.
-The installation of this equipment is expected to significantly decrease the cost of production of isobutanol at the Agri-Energy Facility, to a range of \$3.00-\$3.50 per gallon (assuming a corn price of \$3.65 per bushel and netting the value of the iDGsTM), enabling isobutanol to be produced at a positive contribution margin, based on an expected average selling price for isobutanol of between \$3.50-\$4.50 per gallon.
-This expected decrease in production costs should enable us to meaningfully increase isobutanol production levels at the Agri-Energy Facility to a range of ..75 to 1 MGPY in 2016.
+During the past six months, we have deployed approximately \$5.0 million of capital expenditures at the Agri-Energy Facility.
+These capital improvements were primarily designed to decrease the cost of production for isobutanol by bringing "in-house" parts of the process that have previously been performed by third parties.
+Key equipment installed at the Agri-Energy Facility includes a distillation system to purify isobutanol on-site, an addition to our seed train to allow us to optimize the production of yeast on-site and a stainless steel fermenter to replace one of the existing carbon steel fermenters that has reached the end of its useful life.
+The installation of this equipment is expected to significantly decrease the variable cost of production of isobutanol at the Agri-Energy Facility to a range of \$3.00-\$3.50 per gallon (assuming a corn price of \$3.65 per bushel and netting the value of the $iDGs^{TM}$), enabling isobutanol to be produced at a positive contribution margin, based on an expected average selling price for isobutanol of between \$3.50-\$4.50 per gallon.
+This expected decrease in production costs should enable us to meaningfully increase isobutanol production levels at the Agri-Energy Facility to a range of .75 to 1 MGPY in 2016.